-To participate each gardener needs to contribute a minimum of 8 hours of volunteer time to the program.
-Tending to your designated garden plot is not applied to your 8 hour minimum.
-Several work parties will be scheduled during spring and summer to provide opportunities to meet the 8 hour commitment.
-Currently scheduled work parties are tentatively scheduled for: March 16, 23, April 13, May 18, June 18, July 16, Aug 20, Sept 17, Oct 12 and 29.
+To participate each gardener needs to contribute a minimum of 4 hours of volunteer time to the program.
+Tending to your designated garden plot is not applied to your 4 hour minimum.
+A few work parties will be scheduled during spring and fall to provide opportunities to meet the 4 hour commitment.

 If you do not actively work your garden, and the weeds are invading the common areas or their seeds are in danger of spreading to other gardens, you will be asked to take care of the situation.
 If you do not, or violate other garden rules, your gardening privileges may be revoked without a refund

 Volunteers are needed to assist with garden oversight, contacting gardeners for work parties, tracking volunteer hours, keeping an extra eye on the communal garden areas etc. Please contact the Recreation Office at 425-257-8300 ext.
 2 if you are interested.